tetrapharmakon/tetrapharmakon.github.io/_talks/02_conf_catday15.md

 ---
 datefrom: May 2015
 dateto: May 2015
-url:
+status: 📣
-title: PARTICIPANT - Categorical day in Turin
+title: Categorical day in Turin
 subtitle:
 ---